abhijeetk/af-binder/docs/afb-binding-writing.md

 - The include to get for creating a binding
 - How to declare the API offered by the binding
-- How to handle request made to the binding
+- How to handle requests made to the binding

 ### Getting declarations for the binding